INTRODUCTION

 Reading is an interactive and constructive process involving the reader, the

+text, and the context of the reading experience.
 Some previous research found that the use of contextual guessing technique provided students to improve reading comprehension.

 1. Dubin and Olshtain (1993), Schatz and Baldwin (1986) “Context clues” are also called “contextual clues”, “contextual cues” or “context cues”.
 Whatever name they have, they are generally defined as the clearly stated or implied words or phrases which help to comprehend unfamiliar words in context because they can activate the corresponding context to clarify the contextual meanings of the words concerned.
 In this sense, context clues serve as hints to the words in question.
 Context clues vary a great deal, and thus can be classified into different types according to different criteria.